nhatcuong/Booklender/README.md

 # README #

 This will describe how to get the program running in a mac.
-I will try to find out how to do it on windows and mac if there are needs.
+I will try to find out how to do it on windows and linux if there are needs.

 Install pip